Tanush-Kaushik/Food_App_Backend/README.md

 # MapPinBackend

-The site is live with the frontend at (https://mappinfrontend.onrender.com/)
+This site is live with the frontend at (https://foodappfrontend.onrender.com/).